NaLamKI/NaLamKI.github.io/docs/getting-started/own-service.md

 Note that you can save files of any format during the `process_data` method into `os.path.join(self.action_path, output)` independently of the self.save_data method.

-To get started you can modify the code in `test/service.py`.
+To get started you can modify the code in `test/service.py` from our [starter kit](starterkit.md).

 ## Deployment of your service on the webpage

-The Nalamki developers are currently working towards a beta version of the plattform to be tested soon!
+The Nalamki developers are currently working towards a beta version of the platform to be tested soon!
 With the Beta version, a tutorial on how to deploy your written service on the plattform will be published as well in our [Deployment Section](/docs/deployment/overview.md).

 <!-- TODO-1:
 ### Deploy Docker Image